tatsu-lab/alpaca_eval/README.md

 - **annotators_config**: `gpt4`, `text-davinci-003`, `claude`...
 Annotator to use. `gpt4` works best.
 If you are
   academics, we recommend `claude` which is free for academics and nearly as good.
 For a comparison of annotators see [here](#evaluators).
 - **reference_outputs**:  The outputs of the reference model.
 Same format as `model_outputs`.
-By default 003 outputs on AlpacaFarm evaluation set.
+By default, 003 outputs on AlpacaEval dataset.
 - **output_path**: Path for saving annotations and leaderboard.

 If you don't have the model outputs, you can use `evaluate_from_model` and pass a local path or a name of a HuggingFace